jakesalinas/Bellabeat-Case-Study/README.md

 <ol type="1" style="margin:0pt; padding-left:0pt;">
     <li style="margin-left:32.17pt; padding-left:3.83pt; font-weight:bold;">Background<ol type="a" style="margin-right:0pt; margin-left:0pt; padding-left:0pt;">
             <li style="margin-left:32.17pt; padding-left:3.83pt; font-weight:normal;">About the company<ol type="i" style="margin-right:0pt; margin-left:0pt; padding-left:0pt;">
                     <li style="margin-left:23pt; padding-left:13pt;">Bellabeat is a high-tech manufacturer of health-focused smart devices for women.
-The devices that they produce collect health and fitness data to educate and empower women on their habits.&nbsp; While Bellabeat is a highly successful company it intends to grow its presence in the smart device market.</li>
+The devices that they produce collect health and fitness data to educate and empower women on their habits.
+While Bellabeat is a highly successful company it intends to grow its presence in the smart device market.</li>
                 </ol>
             </li>
         </ol>